 II.
 THE DIME COMPUTING MODEL

-1. One for signaling each other to implement DIME network management which configures, secures, monitors, repairs and optimizes the workflow based on workload characteristics, latency constraints and business priorities specified as service management profiles (we call this profile the Service Regulator SR) and
+Each DIME is an autonomous computing entity endowed with self FCAPS management capabilities along with computing capabilities.
+It communicates with the other DIMEs via two parallel channels:- One for signaling each other to implement DIME network management which configures, secures, monitors, repairs and optimizes the workflow based on workload characteristics, latency constraints and business priorities specified as service management profiles (we call this profile the Service Regulator SR) and

-2. Another for communicating with each other to implement a distributed business workflow as a DAG (in the von Neumann Stored Program Control Computing model).
+- Another for communicating with each other to implement a distributed business workflow as a DAG (in the von Neumann Stored Program Control Computing model).
 The tasks implemented by the DIME node is specified as a DAG (called the Service Package SP).

 Each DIME is implemented as group of multi-process, multi-thread components, as shown in Figure 1.